Fertility Preservation

 Typical timeline

-Same day as retrieval
+Same day or shortly after retrieval

 What's stored